 ‘Don’t be afraid to say no to projects.
 Prove that you’re serious about specialization by turning down work that falls outside your area of expertise.’

 The best startup book for Startups looking to ultimately sell their business.

-We would like to close the list of startup strategy books with the “Built to Sell”.
+We would like to close the list of startup strategy books to read with “Built to Sell”.
 If you’re dreaming of selling your business, retiring early, and relaxing on a desert island, Built to Sell will give you lots of valuable advice.